Advanced Small Modular Reactors

 Nuclear energy generates more than half of the nation’s carbon-free electricity.
 Advanced small modular reactors offer advantages such as relatively small size, reduced capital investment, ability to be sited in locations not possible for larger nuclear plants, and provisions for incremental power additions.
 SMRs also offer distinct safeguards, security and nonproliferation advantages.
 Specific benefits include:

-Small modular reactors can be customized for a location depending on generation needs and infrastructure, such as transmission line capacity, available.
-Units can be added as demand increases.
+Small modular reactors can be customized for a location depending on generation needs and the available infrastructure, such as transmission line capacity.
+Units could be added as demand increases.

 Small modular reactor modules can be assembled in a factory, then transported to the operating location, substantially reducing costs and construction time.

-Small modular reactors generate clean, carbon-free electricity and also heat, a necessary ingredient for industrial chemical processes to make plastics and other materials for consumer goods.
+Small modular reactors generate clean, carbon-free electricity as well as heat, a necessary ingredient for industrial chemical processes to make plastics and other materials for consumer goods.

 Just like other sources of baseload energy, SMRs can produce electricity 24/7 and be ramped up or down based on demand.

 Small modular reactors pack a lot of energy punch in a relatively small footprint.
-For example, the proposed 600-MW NuScale SMR would have a 35-acre footprint, while a traditional nuclear plant generating the same amount of electricity would require nearly 500 acres.
+For example, a proposed 920-MW NuScale SMR would have a 35-acre footprint, while a traditional nuclear plant generating the same amount of electricity would require nearly 500 acres.

 SMRs complement other clean energy sources such as wind and solar.
 Pairing small modular reactors with renewables can ensure emission-free energy is always available.